-- Mix the dry ingredients together in a bowl - cornmeal, flour, sugar, baking soda and salt-stir.
+- Mix the dry ingredients together in a bowl - cornmeal, flour, sugar, baking powder and salt-stir.
 Then add the oil, milk and egg - stir to combine.Add the can of creamed corn and the green chilis - stir to combine.

 - Carefully remove the hot cast-iron skillet from the oven and add a tablespoon of oil to the hot pan-carefully making sure the oil coats the bottom on the pan.Pour in the cornbread batter and place back in the oven for 20-25 minutes until done - a toothpick inserted in the center comes out clean.Approximately the same cooking time for a greased 9x18 baking dish.

 - While the cornbread is in the oven brown the ground beef until fully cooked.Once browned add the cumin, chili powder and salt to browned meat and stir - sometimes I also add a 1/4 cup of water to the meat mixture and stir.Set seasoned meat aside.

 - Once cornbread is done carefully remove from the oven.With a fork poke holes in cooked cornbread then pour your enchilada sauce all over the cornbread.

 - Now layer your cooked meat on top and cover the meat with your shredded cheese.